Nov 21, 2024

 5.10.1 Sick Leave

 Utilization of sick leave shall be upon recommendation of each employee’s immediate supervisor.
 In cases of prolonged absence or frequent short-term absences, documentation of illness may be required at the discretion of the President.
+(Board approved 9/24)

 5.10.2 Extraordinary Sick Leave

-Employees who have exhausted their paid sick leave and/or paid annual leave benefit may petition the President to authorize up to 30 additional paid sick days under extraordinary circumstances.
+Full-time employees who have exhausted their paid sick leave and/or paid annual leave benefit may petition the President to authorize up to 30 additional paid sick days under extraordinary circumstances.
 The President shall consider such petitions on a case-by-case basis, weighing such factors as (1) counsel from the employee’s immediate supervisor as related to the quality of the employee’s work performance, including continuity of service; (2) the employee’s length of service with the College; and (3) the circumstances prompting the petition.
-Extraordinary sick leave days do not have to be paid back to the institution, but should not be viewed as a guaranteed nor an expectant employee benefit and can only be authorized by the President through authority granted him/her by the District Board of Trustees for employees with at least 1 year of service to the College.
+Extraordinary sick leave days do not have to be paid back to the institution but should not be viewed as a guaranteed nor an expectant employee benefit and can only be authorized by the President through authority granted him/her by the District Board of Trustees for employees with at least 1 year of service to the College.

 5.10.3 Annual Leave (Vacation Time)